Jason Heyward Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

+- The 9.2 strikeouts per nine innings put together by the Phillies pitching staff ranks eighth in MLB.

-- The Phillies have a 4.40 team ERA that ranks 20th among all league pitching staffs.
+- The Phillies' 4.47 team ERA ranks 21st among all league pitching staffs.

-- The Phillies give up the ninth-fewest home runs in baseball (65 total, one per game).
+- Phillies pitchers combine to surrender 67 home runs (one per game), the ninth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.